daniele-pecora/nativescript-in-app-purchase/README.md

 Check wether billing is enabled or not
 - `static bootStrapInstance(purchaseStateUpdateListener?: InAppPurchaseStateUpdateListener): Promise<InAppPurchaseManager>`
 Create a new instance of the in app purchase manager
+- `getStoreReceipt(): string`
+Returns the application's Base64 encoded store receipt for the currently logged in iOS App Store user.
+For Android, this function always returns `undefined`.
 - `shutdown()`
 Close connection to the unerlying OS billing API